Green McCurtain: U.S. interference in the 1902 election

+Later career

+In 1904, another election was held where McCurtain and Thomas Hunter faced off again, and McCurtain was re-elected.
+This was the last time the Choctaws freely elected their Chief before annexation into the U.S., and they would not hold free elections for chief again until 1971.

+Before Oklahoma was admitted as a state, McCurtain joined Cherokee chief William C. Rogers in calling for a constitutional convention for Indian Territory to be admitted as a separate state, called Sequoyah.
+McCurtain represented the Choctaw Nation as a delegate to the Sequoyah Constitutional Convention in August 1905, and later served as the convention's Vice President.
+He helped to draft the proposed state's constitution, and this document is thought to have laid the groundwork for the Oklahoma Constitution.

+He continued to serve until October 1906, despite the fact the tribal governments and institutions were dissolved by the United States under the Dawes Act in March 1906, paving the way for annexation.
+Under Theodore Roosevelt, the Bureau of Indian Affairs appointed McCurtain to continue as chief, where he acted under BIA supervision until his death in office in 1910.

 Although originally a member of the Democratic Party, which represented a solid block in the states of the former Confederacy, McCurtain came to believe their Congressional delegation was hostile to his people.
 He shifted his affiliation to the Republican Party, and many of his tribesmen did the same.
 In those years, the Democrats had established the Solid South, a block they controlled because of having disenfranchised most blacks, Natives and other minorities at the turn of the century, and retaining full control of the region's congressionally apportioned seats, based on the total population (until 2003, the only Natives elected to the U.S. Congress from Oklahoma were all Democrats with the backing of the party - five in total).
 Even if McCurtain influenced many Choctaws to become Republicans, they remained both racial and political minorities in the new Southern state of Oklahoma, and as such they were cast aside by the ruling White Democratic establishment.

-McCurtain's Haskell County home

-His former home, the Green McCurtain House, was listed on the National Register of Historic Places on June 21, 1971.
-The house was in ruins at the time and has since been reconstructed.
-It is a two-story, L-shaped residence.
-The Green McCurtain House, once more in ruins following a tragic fire, is located in Kinta, Haskell County, Oklahoma.

 Death

 McCurtain died December 27, 1910, at his home in Kinta, Oklahoma.
 He was buried in San Bois Cemetery in Kinta, Haskell County, Oklahoma.

+His former home, the Green McCurtain House, was listed on the National Register of Historic Places on June 21, 1971.
+The house was in ruins at the time following a tragic fire, and has since been reconstructed.
+Built in 1880, it is a two-story, L-shaped residence.